blynkkk/blynk-library/examples/Export_Demo/myPlant_ESP8266/README.md

 2. Follow the steps in WiFi provisioning wizard to connect the hardware to your WiFi network:

    * Make sure your hardware is powered up (with the battery or USB cable).
-Status LED should be blinking blue frequent.
+Status LED should be blinking blue frequently.
    * In the app click **Begin** to start device configuration:

    ![Step 1](https://github.com/blynkkk/blynk-library/blob/master/extras/docs/images/provisioning_start.png)